gradle/gradle/design-docs/task-configuration-from-command-line.md

 1. User selects the dependency criteria to run dependency reports for.
 2. User selects which tests to include/exclude for test execution.
 3. User requests that tests be executed with debugging enabled.
-4. User specifies which Gradle version to perform an upgrade comparision build against.
+4. User specifies which Gradle version to perform an upgrade comparison build against.
 5. User specifies which Gradle version the wrapper should use.

 ## State of things